labrocadabro/100devs-faq/README.md

 - [Learn with Leon #100Devs Bootcamp 2022](https://docs.google.com/spreadsheets/d/1wyxTkcpVuz6hjc-LF734gEYxQN6DY95XEXQx7tEJm1E/edit#gid=0) - A Google Docs spreadsheet that covers classea and homework.
 Includes slides but no follow-along materials or check-in links.
 As of Oct 20, 2022: up to date to class 61.

 - [Leon Stream Scripts](https://leonstreamscripts.herokuapp.com): searchable Youtube subtitles.
 Extremely useful when you remember something was mentioned but you forget which class.
-As of Sept 19, 2022: up to date to the latest Youtube class (47).
+As of Oct 20, 2022: up to date to the latest Youtube class (47).

 ![Leon Stream Scripts Screenshot](./photos/stream-scripts.png)